What do you want to do?

 Unfortunately, there is nothing yet here on the island.
 There’s a debate going on now wether to allow Metro Vancouver to build a campground out near Cape Roger Curtis or not.

-The only camping is kayak access only.
+The only currently known camping is still under construction at Apodaca Park, and marine access only.
+Check parks BC for updates.
+As of writing, this park is still closed to overnighters.
 Would not recommend camping on Bowen Island just yet.

 If you’re looking to get around the island without a vehicle; I can’t recommend the ebikes enough, but hey I’m biased.